datacarpentry/python-ecology-lesson/_episodes/07-putting-it-all-together.md

 exercises: 0
 questions:
  - " What other tools can I use to create plots apart from ggplot? "
+ - " Why should I use Python to create plots?"
 objectives:
     - Import the pyplot toolbox to create figures in Python.
 ---